CPLN-Flight-Control/Airline-Ticket-Price-Prediction/_posts/2019-12-15-Visualizations.md

 <div id="holoviews-Scatter-Plot"></div>

-## Correlation Matrix for the Linear Model
+## Correlation Matrix for the Model

+Below is the correlation matrix for the continuous variables in our model.
+Other than fuel price and GDP, our explanatory variables did not have much collinearity.

 ![Correlation Matrix]({{"/charts/correlation.png" | absolute_url}})